sshashaa/scoreTree/README.rst

 ==================================================================================
-scoreCART: Python package for building trees for probabilistic prediction
+scoreTree: Python package for building trees for probabilistic prediction
 ==================================================================================

 Dependencies
 ~~~~~~~~~~~~

-scoreCART is a Python package for the method introduced in the paper titled 'Building
+scoreTree is a Python package for the method introduced in the paper titled 'Building
 Trees for Probabilistic Prediction via Scoring Rules.'

 This code requires Python (version 3.6 or later) and pip.